LASTING POWER OF ATTORNEYS (LPAs) – who makes your decisions if you lose capacity

 General Power of Attorney are particularly useful if you are going to be away and unable to deal with collecting rents during that time, if there were business papers that needed attention while you were away or if you were selling your home and documents needed to be signed.

-We charge £100+VAT to complete one General Power of Attorney.
+We charge £150+VAT to complete a General Power of Attorney.